-- 1. Clause 6.1 of this Policy provides that councillors may directly contact members of staff that are listed below.
-The Chief Executive Officer may amend this list at any time. - 2.
-Councillors can contact staff listed below about matters that relate to the staff member's area of responsibility. - 3.
-Councillors should as far as practicable, only contact staff during normal business hours. - If councillors would like to contact a member of staff not listed below, they must receive permission from the Chief Executive Officer or their delegate. - 5.
-If a councillor is unsure which authorised staff member can help with their enquiry, they can contact the Chief Executive Officer or the Councillor Support Officer who will provide advice about which authorised staff member to contact. - 6.
-In some instances, the Chief Executive Officer or a member of the Council's executive leadership team may direct a council staff member to contact councillors to provide specific information or clarification relating to a specific matter.
+- 1. Clause 6.1 of this Policy provides that Councillors may directly contact members of staff that are listed below.
+The Chief Executive Officer may amend this list at any time. - Councillors can contact staff listed below about matters that relate to the staff member's area of responsibility. - 3.
+Councillors should as far as practicable, only contact staff during normal business hours. - 4.
+If Councillors would like to contact a member of staff not listed below, they must receive permission from the Chief Executive Officer on their delegate. - If a Councillor is unsure which authorised staff member can help with their enquiry, they can contact the Chief Executive Officer or the Councillor Support Officer who will provide advice about which authorised staff member to contact. - 6.
+In some instances, the Chief Executive Officer or a member of the Council's executive leadership team may direct a council staff member to contact Councillors to provide specific information or clarification relating to a specific matter.